Time for Some Driving

-Another substantial breakfast, more packed lunch from the general store and hump the bags into the RAV4 and then time to cross the divide and get down onto the other side of the Sierra Nevada.
-This is a trip which can’t be done in the winter, or at least can’t be done much of the time, because the road over the top gets a bit buried in snow.
+Another substantial breakfast, more packed lunch from the general store and hump the bags into the RAV4.
+Today was the day to drive up, over and down the great divide formed by the Sierra Nevada.
+This is a trip which can’t be done in the winter, or at least can’t be done much of the time.
+The road over the top gets a bit buried in snow.
 Thankfully it was August when we were there, so no snow.

 “No sir, we’ve got 50 rooms and only 5 bookings.
 We’re not going to be full tonight.”

-So we made a quick hike back to the car, drove through central Mammoth Lakes for fuel, and then turned south for the next adventure, and judging by the scale of the map, it was going to be quite late by the time we got there.
+So we made a quick hike back to the car, drove through central Mammoth Lakes for fuel.
+Then turned south for the next adventure.
+Judging by the scale of the map, it was going to be quite late by the time we got there.

-Stovepipe Wells is a tiny settlement, consisting of only about six buildings, and four of these belong to the only lodgings in town.
-It was fully dark and were fully hungry, so we decided to check in quickly, get into our room, and then see what the motel had to offer by way of food.
-The restaurant seemed to just do an all-you-can-eat buffet, which sounds like a good idea, but it was late in the day and some of the dishes were finished for the night, and others didn’t look that appetizing, so we contented ourselves with a plates of something containing chicken and rice.
-It turned out to be quite expensive as well, but then I guess when your nearest competition is 40 miles away and your nearest convenience store isn’t very convenient at all you can get away with more or less anything.
+Stovepipe Wells is a tiny settlement, consisting of only about six buildings.
+Four of these belong to the only lodgings in town.
+It was dark and we were really hungry, so we decided to check in quickly, get into our room.
+And then we went to see what the motel had to offer by way of food.
+The restaurant just had an all-you-can-eat buffet, which sounded like a good idea.
+However, we were a bit late and some of the dishes were finished for the night.
+Others didn’t look very appetizing.
+We both took a plates of something containing chicken and rice.
+It turned out to be quite expensive as well.
+I guess when your nearest competition is 40 miles away and your nearest convenience store isn’t very convenient at all you can get away with more or less anything.
 At least the beer was cold and wet.

 Another long day, and time for a long snooze.